apigee/apigee-config-maven-plugin/README.md

   -Dapigee.config.exportDir=<dir>
      dir where the dev app keys are exported.
 This is only used for `exportAppKeys` goal.
 The file name is always devAppKeys.json

+   -Dapigee.kvm.override=true|false
+     is used only when -Dapigee.config.options=update.
+It overrides the KVM entries even if there are no changes.
+Default is true.
+If set to false, it skips the entry update.

   # Individual goals
   You can also work with an individual config type using the